vignettes/web_only/v11_db.Rmd

 Databases with aggregated information about immune receptor specificity provide a straightforward way to annotate your data and find condition-associated receptors. immunarch

 Database annotation is a two-step process.
-First, you need to download database files - either full database files or filtered data obtained from the web interface of databases.
+First, you need to download database files - either the full database or filtered data obtained from the web interface of the database.
 After that, you can use immunarch

 functions to annotate your data and visualise the results.
-Below you can find a guide to annotation covering both steps.
+Below you can find a guide for annotation covering both steps.

 VDJDB is a curated database of T-cell receptor sequences of known antigen specificity.
 The database is GitHub-based and available here: https://github.com/antigenomics/vdjdb-db